Join the beta - get Pro free for 3 months after launchJoin the beta

 Migrating from Salonized in 2026: when it is smart and when it is not

 Salonized is a solid Dutch salon software - worth saying up front.
-The platform has been around since 2013, serves roughly 10,000 Dutch salons, and ships a serious feature set: iDEAL-native payments, VAT-accurate POS, memberships, marketing tools and multi-location support.
+The platform has been around for over a decade, serves thousands of salons in the Netherlands and beyond, and ships a serious feature set: iDEAL-native payments, VAT-accurate POS, memberships, marketing tools and multi-location support.
 Most salons running Salonized have no reason to leave, and this article is not "why Salonized is bad", because it is not.
-This guide is for the specific group of salons who are looking at alternatives for good reasons: growing businesses that want a free tier to trial the software first, multi-location owners who need stronger multi-tenant isolation, multilingual salons that want support in DE/FR/ES, or solo operators who prefer a more modern V2 design.
+This guide is for the specific group of salons who are looking at alternatives for good reasons: growing businesses that want a permanent free plan to trial the software first, multilingual salons that want support in DE/FR/ES, or solo operators who prefer a more modern V2 design.
 If any of that resonates, here is how to weigh the decision and how to execute the switch without losing your membership clients along the way.

 When NOT to leave Salonized